WHPPY/Ifashion_dataset/README.md

 ## Multi-granularity cross-domain fashion retrieval

-This repository provides the generated dataset from our paper Multi-granularity Cross-domain Fashion Retrieval.
+This repository provides the generated dataset from our paper **Multi-granularity Cross-domain Fashion Retrieval**.

 #### Datasets